-There’s something incredibly comforting and nostalgic (for many) about a bowl of spaghetti and meatballs served atop a red checkered tablecloth.
+There’s something incredibly comforting and nostalgic (for many) about a bowl of spaghetti and meatballs or cheesy lasagna served atop a red checkered tablecloth.
 While there’s no shortage of contemporary California-Italian restaurants around town, red sauce Italian joints have a timelessness and charm that can’t easily be matched.
+Many have ample history throughout Southern California, with one that got its start almost 80 years ago.
 Here now are 18 old-school Italian restaurants in Los Angeles.

 ADD: Barone’s, La Parolaccia, Maccheroni Republic, San Antonio Winery, Sunday Gravy, Vince’s Spaghetti

 REMOVE: Alex Di Peppe’s, Ciao Cristina (temporarily closed), Colombo’s Italian Steakhouse & Jazz Club, Domenico’s, Matteo’s (temporarily closed), Scardino’s

 Health experts consider dining out to be a high-risk activity for the unvaccinated; it may pose a risk for the vaccinated, especially in areas with substantial COVID transmission.
 Please be aware of changing local rules, and check individual restaurant websites for any additional restrictions such as mask requirements.
 Find a local vaccination site here.Read More